From Statistics Explained

 Creativity and skills available in enterprises

 As regards the findings on skills and creativity, Table 3 presents the successful methods for stimulating creativity in innovative enterprises in every country for which data are available.
 More than a half of the countries consider brainstorming sessions to be the most beneficial method.
-The highest shares of enterprises that strongly support this method are in Cyprus, Luxembourg and Ireland.
+The highest shares of enterprises that strongly support this method are in Cyprus, Luxembourg and Norway.
 Nevertheless, the results vary significantly among countries (between 6.9 % and 76.9 %).
 Multidisciplinary or cross-functional work teams are, according to enterprises, the second most successful method.
-Luxembourg, Cyprus and Slovenia have the highest shares of enterprises that consider this method highly fruitful.
-Enterprises in Italy and Norway seem to be more cautious about this method.
+Luxembourg, Norway and Cyprus have also the highest shares of enterprises that consider this method highly fruitful.
+Enterprises in Italy seem to be more cautious about this method.
 Training on how to develop new ideas or creativity is overall a little less successful than the first two.
 The highest shares of innovative enterprises that regard this method as successful are observed in Cyprus, Luxembourg and Serbia.
 Methods related to job rotation of staff, financial incentives and non-financial incentives for employees to develop new ideas are relatively less endorsed and supported by innovative enterprises.

 Data sources and availability